 Here’s the Root 2, Root 3, Root 4 & Root 5 grids.

 Here’s some examples of analysis of images using the theory.
-Several come from dynamicsymmetry.com.
+Several came from dynamicsymmetry.com.
 You’ll find many interesting ideas about compositions talked about there.

 Saw this and thought it made an interesting example of us of formal composition in a 19th century painting.
 Image care of Wikipida.